pratouis/deweyChromeExtension/README.md

 6. To close the modal, click the Dewey icon again.

 ### The Technology
+1. First, the user is required to sign up for a News API key.
+The pop-up was created with Bootstrap and JQuery.
+The user must register for a News API key which will be used later and is stored in the Google Chrome Extension storage, encrypted by a salt token created by the username and password.
+The user's information is held in a postgres database.

+2. The options to enable/disable the application on Twitter and/or Reddit (with subreddits) are also saved on the chrome storage.
+These enable or disable the javascript to run on the respective pages.

+3. You can modify whether or not Dewey will work with Twitter or Reddit/subreddits.
+Eventually we might implement any changes to the options without requiring a refresh of the respective page.

+-- If Twitter is enabled, we scrape the DOM for all h2 headers inside iFrame containers to get all article headlines.
+Most articles that are shared on Twitter are posted in the iFrame format.
+This was the method we found to most consistently find article titles on Twitter.
+Although effective, this method has two flaws.
+First, it often picks up advertisements which sometimes uses iFrames.
+Second, it misses some articles posted that do not use iFrames.
+As Twitter's desktop page is a single-page application, we have mutation obervers to check for new headlines upon each scroll as well as page redirections.
+The headlines are then sent back to the backend.

+--If Reddit is enabled, it will have two functionalities.
+The first is scraping the Reddit front page (no subreddit) to look for posts posted in enabled subreddits.
+It will take headlines from the same div element and send them to the backend.
+If you are on a subreddit page, it will take all headlines and send them to the backend.

+4. The headlines are first read through a natural language processing package called Retext in close conjunction with retext-keywords and nlcst-to-string packages to pull keywords from article headlines.
+These keywords are then stored in our postgres database.
+We want to create our own NLP eventually to have more modularity and objectivity in reading through headlines.

+5. If the database entry has only keywords and no article link associated, then we input the keywords into the News API to return 5 articles with their title, publisher, author, description, and image link.
+If any of these are not present, then we do not display them.
+If there are no articles returned from the keywords, we do not display the Dewey button.
+Otherwise we send the all the information back to the front end.

+6. For scalability, if someone else has seen the exact article as you have before, the database is already populated so we do not need to expend a News API call to look up the articles again.
+This speeds up the process the more users Dewey has and relieves News API from a bombardment of calls.
+Each entry lasts for 24 hours in the database.

+7. We wanted to create as seamless and native of an experience possible using Dewey on the two platforms it works on.

+-- On Twitter, we created a modal that displays on the right of the main feed that pops up when the Dewey button is pressed.
+As it takes up negative space inherent in Twitter's display, it does not block other posts or advertisements.
+The modal was created through Bootstrap.
+It can be scrolled through to see the articles that were returned from the database.
+Each entry is a link.

+-- On Reddit, we decided to mimic the button that opens up images and text posts within the same page.
+This is a recognizable feature with Reddit users and again does not block other posts or advertisements.
+When the Dewey button is clicked, an element expands below the post that provides the information returned from the database.

 ### Todos
 1. Fix the bug that starts Twitter with a black screen.
 If that's the case, press the esc key to close it.